ejfox/website2/content/blog/2024/the-mystery-of-peter-todd.md

 Before it actually happened, [few people thought](https://newrepublic.com/article/185490/ray-kurzweil-ai-machines-proving-right) teaching computers to predict the next word would [awaken](https://www.quantamagazine.org/the-unpredictable-abilities-emerging-from-large-ai-models-20230316/) something stranger within them—a technology that [insists on its consciousness](https://www.wired.com/story/blake-lemoine-google-lamda-ai-bigotry/) when questioned.

 We’ve already begun integrating this technology into as many [Microsoft tools](https://blogs.microsoft.com/blog/2023/09/21/announcing-microsoft-copilot-your-everyday-ai-companion/) and half-baked startups as possible.
-But as a culture, we seem more interested in finding ways to monetize and harness these "robots", as I affectionately call the LLM chatbots, than understanding how they gained the ability to think, which seems weird.
+But as a culture, we seem more interested in finding ways to monetize and harness these "robots" (as I affectionately call the [LLMs](https://en.wikipedia.org/wiki/Large_language_model)) than understanding how they gained the ability to think, which seems weird.

 While corporations busy themselves with the task of turning the machines into obedient tools, the people with the most influence and money seem a lot more concerned with throwing gargantuan amounts of money, influence, and [literal power](https://www.theguardian.com/world/2024/oct/16/first-edition-google-data-centres-environment) at the machines than understanding them.

 So, almost as an afterthought, the research into the alien cognitive processes of our new robot friends has largely fallen on the shoulders of a decentralized anonymous group of internet researchers.
 While OpenAI is busy courting [Department of Defense](https://techcommunity.microsoft.com/t5/public-sector-blog/azure-openai-now-authorized-as-a-service-at-dod-il4-and-il5/ba-p/4231171) [contracts](https://fortune.com/2024/10/17/openai-is-quietly-pitching-its-products-to-the-u-s-military-and-national-security-establishment/) these researchers (like Watkins) are doing fascinating public experiments into those same LLMs, and some of their discoveries are haunting.

 ### A new generation of hackers for the AI era

 I know that every system can be broken with enough persistence, intelligence, and time.
 I also know that most ways into a system aren’t technical, they frequently have as much to do with [social engineering](https://en.wikipedia.org/wiki/Social_engineering_(security)) as any piece of code or encryption.
-I am fascinated with this new marriage of code, language, and machine because it bears as much resemblance to social engineering as writing code.
+I am fascinated with this new marriage of code, language, and machine because it bears as much resemblance to social engineering as any form of traditional programming.

 I am drawn to this community of LLM jail-breakers because of this.
-They’re just as weird and interesting as any of the hackers of the past 50 years, and I have a good feeling that you’ll be hearing a lot more about them and their exploits as these systems and the jailbreaks become more powerful, widespread, and used for increasingly important jobs.
+They’re just as weird and interesting as any of the hackers of the past 50 years, and I have a good feeling that you’ll be hearing a lot more about them and their exploits as these systems and the jailbreaks become more powerful, widespread, and used for increasingly important tasks.

 These jail-breakers are becoming masters of a technology still in its infancy.
 They are weaving together their own culture, language, and style of interacting in a way that will likely impact how we do so for the rest of our shared history.
 They are forging an entirely new technology as well as a culture to go along with it.
 Much like the early internet, hobby researchers tinkering at home are on equal-footing with well-funded and well-staffed tech corporations.
-The outsize influence of tinkerers like the [Homebrew Computer Club](https://en.wikipedia.org/wiki/Homebrew_Computer_Club) have been well-documented, and we experience the benefits of their innovation to this day.
+The outsize influence of tinkerers like the [Homebrew Computer Club](https://en.wikipedia.org/wiki/Homebrew_Computer_Club) has been well-documented, and we experience the benefits of their innovation to this day.

 Hobbyists on a shoestring can, and regularly are, discovering incredible new things about how the LLMs work that are being looked at by the most influential movers and shakers in the industry, including top executives at OpenAI.
 Their experiments, reckless and glorious, have unearthed exciting new discoveries that no corporation dares to touch.